 Crowsnest pass and Frank slide

-A current day view of the slide with a close up of a boulder which is probably similar to the ones that came down during the original tragedy.
-It may help to illustrate the destructive power of the rockslide.
+A current day view of the slide with a close up of a boulder similar to the ones that came down during the original tragedy.
+It may help to illustrate that destructive power of the rockslide.